-In the same study, it also shows that nutmeg oil is very effective that it can also alleviate joint swelling as well as mechanical allodynia.
+The same study also shows that nutmeg oil is very effective and that it can also alleviate joint swelling as well as mechanical allodynia.

 Mechanical allodynia is an intense pain caused even by a light touch.

-You can apply nutmeg oil in the affected body parts if you’re suffering from arthritis, joint pain, muscle pain, and other sores in your body.
+You can apply nutmeg oil to the affected body parts if you’re suffering from arthritis, joint pain, muscle pain, and other sores in your body.

 It is said that nutmeg has sedative properties that help with health issues like insomnia.

 Nutmeg’s magnesium content aids in relaxing neurotransmitters that allow your mind to rest.
 This means that it can also improve your sleep quality.

 Drinking warm milk and a pinch of nutmeg may help you with your insomnia and sleeplessness.

 This traditional homebrew has been used for generations.

 You can achieve the smooth, flawless skin you want with the aid of nutmeg.